Are you planning to sell your cosmetics in the UK ?

 Before launching your brand in the UK, pay attention that you took the right decisions as they may affect your success in the long run.
 Our recommandation for you is to select a qualified partner who will support your development on both sides of the Channel.
 Biorius ensures your presence in both the EU and the UK by certifying that your products are compliant in both territories!

-Biorius, Specialist in UK cosmetics regulation and UK safety assessments
+Biorius, Specialist in EU cosmetic safety assessments

 How does Biorius assist you?